codenvibes/alx-portfolio_project/research & project approval (part 1)/README.md

 If you intend to reimplement a proven solution, then describe the various proven solutions and why you chose to reimplement based on a particular specification.

-As an example, lets say you will develop an image compression algorithm, and decide to go with Transform coding.
+As an example, lets say you will develop an image compression algorithm, and decide to go with *Transform coding*.
 Utilize this section to describe the different classes of image compression, and the various types of compression algorithms and the unique aspects of Transform coding.
 </details>